Tropical Storm Sarika (2011): Meteorological history

 An area of low pressure formed near the Verde Island Passage on June 8, to the southwest of Mariveles, Bataan.
 The JTWC issued a TCFA on the system later that day and the PAGASA also started issuing bulletins on it due to the proximity to the Southern Luzon landmass.
 On June 9, the PAGASA reported that the low-pressure area intensified to a tropical depression while located to the southwest of Iba, Zambales, earning the name Dodong.
 Under marginally favorable conditions, being offset by moderate wind shear, the system slowly organized, with both the JTWC and the JMA upgrading the system to a tropical depression later that day.
 On the next day, the two agencies (JMA and the JTWC) upgraded the system to a tropical storm, with the former naming it Sarika.
 The next day, the JTWC, JMA and PAGASA all reported in their bulletins that the depression intensified to a tropical storm, with the second naming the system Sarika.
+(Note: The name Sarika (Khmer: សារិកា, [saːriʔkaː]) was contributed by Cambodia and refers to the common hill myna (Gracula religiosa) in Khmer.)
 However, in the post-tropical analysis by the Joint Typhoon Warning Center, they downgraded the system to a tropical depression in its peak intensity.
 On that day, Dodong exited the Philippine Area of Responsibility, with the PAGASA issuing their last bulletin.
 Despite being disorganized due to wind shear, Sarika continued to slowly strengthen until it made landfall near Fuzhou, China on June 11 as a weak tropical storm.
 At this time, both the JTWC and JMA issued their last bulletin on the system as it dissipated overland.
 However, its remnant moisture continued to the north until it dissipated on the same day.